cyralinc/terraform-provider-cyral/README.md

 pre-commit run --show-diff-on-failure --color=always --all-files
 ```

+> **_Note_** that due to a [limitation of the tfplugindocs tool](https://github.com/hashicorp/terraform-plugin-docs/issues/28), some descriptions might not be automatically generated for nested fields.
+In this case, its necessary to generate the documentation manually by editing the template file - in the `templates` folder - corresponding to the resource/data-source.

 > `pre-commit` can sometimes fail because your user is not the owner of the files in the `/docs` directory.
 > To solve this problem, run the following command and re-run the `pre-commit run...` tried in the previous step: